On "Archetype"

 of his or her own will.

-According to Jung, transpersonal archetypes interface and link with our unconscious psychological complexes, or fixations.
+According to Carl Jung, transpersonal archetypes interface and with unconscious psychological complexes, or fixations.
 This fusion between the Personal and the Transpersonal gives rise and form to specific yet universally recognizably human images -- the Trickster, Anima/Animus, Hero, Senex, Puer, Crone, The Shadow, The Self, etc..
-The nature of these images are often determined by psychological complexes resulting from unmet childhood needs and traumas that eventually crystallize into fetishes, fixations, and obsessions that shape the individual psyche.
+These images are often shaped by unmet childhood needs and traumas crystallizing over time into fetishes, fixations, and obsessions which, in turn, act out in our behavior, habits, beliefs, and thinking processes.

-The mother complex (a.k.a. the Oedipus complex) stems from an active component of anyone raised by a genetic or surrogate mother that, over time, informs our attitudes and assumptions about women in general.
-For men, this mother complex links with the archetypal presence of the Anima, the erotic feminine ideal, the cherished female image, within the man’s psyche - an image enflamed whenever the man encounter a flesh and blood woman who matches the internal Anima image.
+The mother complex stems from an active component in anyone raised by a genetic or surrogate mother that informs our attitudes and assumptions about women in general.
+For heterosexual men, this mother complex links with the archetypal presence of the Anima, the erotic feminine ideal, the cherished female image, Virgin/Whore (good girl/bad girl), within the man’s psyche.
+This Anima image becomes enflamed and charged up whenever the man encounters a living, flesh and blood woman who matches this internal Anima image.
+In this matching process, a powerful unconscious presence floods the man's conscious mind and triggers a psychic Anima projection onto that woman.
+Meanwhile, the man undergoes an emotional seisure of longing called "falling in love" whether that woman is present or not, regardless of or whether or not his feelings are reciprocated.

-For women, the same applies to early relations with the genetic or surrogate father and its internal development of the father complex and the archetypal presence of the Animus, the masculine ideal as the Hero, the ideal lover and parent of future offspring.
-When the woman encounters a flesh and blood man who matches the internal Animus image, this powerful unconscious presence can be triggered into an external projection onto that man.
+For hetereosexaul women, early relations with the genetic or surrogate father seeds the internal development of the father complex that links to the archetypal presence of the Animus, the masculine ideal as Hero or Anti-hero (Savior or Persecutor, depending on relationship with the father), the dream lover, and father of future offspring.
+When the woman encounters any living, flesh and blood man who matches this internal Animus image, a powerful unconscious presence floods the woman's conscious mind and triggers a psychic Animus projection onto that man.
+Meanwhile, the woman undergoes an ecstatic delirium called "falling in love" whether the actual man is present or not, regardless of or whether or not her feelings are reciprocated.

 Whenever these archetypally-charged images of Anima, Animus, or Trickster are triggered by their corresponding external events, a process of psychic projection occurs that usually involves some form of mythologizing, or worship, of the Man (Animus), the Woman (Anima), and/or the Ego (Trickster).
-Unless the person has earned significant self-awareness, these projections remain unconscious.
-There are always exceptions.
-Sometimes, artists and poets learn to turn these complexes into sources of inspiration, i.e., Arthur Rimbaud's method of achieving exalted states through a "deliberate disorientation of the senses".
+Unless the person has earned enough self-awareness, these projections remain unconscious.
+There are exceptions.
+Sometimes,we can transform these complexes into sources of inspiration through what poet Arthur Rimbaud' called a "deliberate disorientation of the senses".
+Psychological complexes, and the archetypes they're attached to, often find expression in a pantheon of colorful characters, twisted plots, and high drama through Theatre, Cinema, Poetry, Music, Song, and numerous other artistic mediums.

 Archetypal forces are not subject to any propriety; they do not and cannot belong to anyone.
-Much like the way our night dreams present themselves, these autonomous archetypes come and go according to their own agendas.
-They also tend to operate at a higher level of intelligence than conscious ego or intellect.
-Attempts to define any archetype in terms of a pure character or image, without including its marriage with specific psychological complexes, can be misleading.
-Self-imposed labels and definitions can also trivialize the genuine mysteries and depth of authentic archetypal presence while encouraging self-delusion.
-Though archetypes may not be subject to human understanding, their power and presence can be experienced firsthand through gnosis, the direct perception not linked to language and the machine of thinking, but that second attention linked to Presence of the phenomena itself.
+Much like the way our night dreams present themselves, autonomous archetypes come and go according to their own agendas.
+They also tend to operate at a higher level of intelligence than conscious ego or intellect can fathom.
+Attempts to define any archetype in terms of any one character or image, without including its links with specific psychological complexes, can result in naive romanticization.
+Self-imposed labels and definitions can also trivialize the genuine mysteries and depth of authentic archetypal presence and result in further self-delusion.
+Though archetypes may not be subject to human understanding, their power and presence can be experienced firsthand through gnosis, that perception not linked to language or thinking, but to Presence of the phenomena itself. (see "The First and Second Attention")